coolhead/flint-docs/04.connectors/03.service_desk/03.freshservice/docs.md

 ---
-title: freshservice/freshdesk
+title: Freshservice/Freshdesk
 taxonomy:
     category: docs
 ---

-## freshservice Connector
+## FreshService Connector

 With Flint's Freshservice Connector, we can perform operations like create, view, update and add note to a ticket.